 - Stay Tuned: Rock on TV (From the Rock & Roll Hall of Fame)- May 23, 2020 – January 3, 2021.

-- The American Civil War Museum debuted its new expanded space on May 4, 2019 in the renovated historic Tredegar Iron Works site.
+- The American Civil War Museum debuted its new expanded space in the renovated historic Tredegar Iron Works site.
 The 28,500 sq. ft. space includes increased gallery space and a new permanent exhibit, ‘A People’s Contest: Struggles for Nation and Freedom in Civil War America.’
 The ACWM is the preeminent center for the exploration of the Civil War and its legacies from multiple perspectives: Union and Confederate, enslaved and free African Americans, soldiers and civilians.

 - Fredericksburg will welcome a new semi-pro baseball stadium in Spring 2020.